lucbarn/natur-apartments-utils/README.md

 # natur-apartments-utils

-Utility functions used in www.natur.apartments
+`utils.js` contains some utility functions that I wrote for www.natur.apartments